Guardians vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Jose Ramirez and others are listed when the Arizona Diamondbacks host the Cleveland Guardians at Chase Field on Friday at 9:40 PM ET.
+Player prop bet odds for Jose Ramirez, Corbin Carroll and others are listed when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!